 Studies show that having a Postpartum Doula after childbirth results in:

-- Greater satisfaction with postpartum period
+- Greater satisfaction with the postpartum period

 - Quicker birth recovery